jgmalcolm/jgmalcolm.github.io/_drafts/2014-05-30-what-drugs-are-you-on.md

 just assume that because the patient is on synthroid that they have hypothyroidism -- they could have had a thyroid removed due to cancer.

-> "Are you actually taking it?"
+> "How often do you miss a dose?"

 So many patients are ill simply because they're skipping doses.
-How many doses do you miss in a typical month?
-A patient may be taking meds for hypertension, but you find their blood pressure is elevated that morning because they skipped today's dose.
-Side:  a high blood pressure reading on a medicated hypertensive patient can be a good indication of non-compliance.
+Other
+variants: Are you actually taking it?
+How many doses have you missed in the last month?
+A common scenario is for a hypertensive patient on medication to show up with high blood pressure because they forgot to take their meds that morning or ran out a week ago.

 Often patients simply forget, so walk them through some strategies to
 remember: pill boxes, rituals (at breakfast, when setting alarm at night, in car while commuting), or multiple pill caches for when you forgot and you've